discordbotmakers/mikesbot-repo/README.md

 _____________________________________________________________________________________________________

 After configurating your bot you can make a file called start.bat and type this in

-cd node_modules
-cd mikesbot
-npm start
-PAUSE

 ___________________________________________________________